makerdao/developer.makerdao.com/dai/1/graphql/queries.md

 Example: Retrieve Cup 3 `lad`, `ink` and `art` attributes along with 5 most recent actions.
-The top level attributes in this query represent the current cup state whilst the attributes in the history represent the state at a particular block height.
+The top level attributes in this query represent the current cup state whilst the attributes `actions` represent the state at a particular block height.

 ```graphql
 {